 After jumping from a foot-high cantilever, the water was nirvana.

 "It was so nice.
-It was perfectly warm on top for the first three feet, and then you dip your feet down and it's just icy cold," she said.
+It was perfectly warm on top for the first 3 feet, and then you dip your feet down and it's just icy cold," she said.

-Although they told the boat ranger, Cyras Phillips — no relation to Simon — they knew they weren't supposed to be swimming, Michel asked Phillips for a break.
+Although they told the boat ranger, Cyras Phillips — no relation to Simon — they knew they weren't supposed to be swimming, they asked Phillips for a break.

 "I'm not prepared to do that," he said.
 "We have far too many people violating these rules for me to let it go as a warning.
 I know it's frustrating to get caught, but we're all adults.
 We make choices and there are consequences."